Ahmed3zzeldeen/novelnest-server/README.md

 - [X] Create the repo and setup the environment --> Ahmed M. Ezzeldeen
 - [X] Create the folder structure. --> Ahmed M. Ezzeldeen
-- [ ] User Entity --> Ahmed M. Ezzeldeen
+- [X] User Entity --> Ahmed M. Ezzeldeen
 	- [X] Create User Schema Model (from ERD).
 	- [X] Create (CRUD Operation to the Users).
 	- [X] Create Authentication to users (Login , Register ) by using JWT.
-	- [ ] Add the avatar image to users (Handle the upload files in our server by using multer).
+	- [X] Add the avatar image to users (Handle the upload files in our server by using multer).
+	- [X] Create the API Pagination to get books
-	- [ ] Enhancement the code over all
+	- [X] Enhancement the code over all
 - [ ] Book Entity --> Youssef Amir
 	- [ ] Create Book Schema Model (from ERD).
 	- [ ] Create (CRUD Operation to the Books).